gearpump/gearpump-examples/kafka-hbase-pipeline/README.md

 Data flow example that shows reading from a kafka queue and writing to HBase.
 Assumes the following
-- zookeeper is running and is configured in conf/pipeline.conf for both hbase and kafka
+- zookeeper is running and passed to the application as -zookeeper <zookeeper1:port,zookeeper2:port>
-- kafka is running and is configured in conf/pipeline.conf
+- kafka brokers are running and passed to the application as -brokers <broker1:port,broker2:port>
-- hbase is running and is configured in conf/pipeline.conf
-- kafka topic has been created and is set in pipeline.conf as hbase.zookeeper.connect
+- topic exists and is passed to the application as -topic <topic>
+- hbase servers are available on the target node(s)
-- hbase table has been created and is set in pipeline.conf as hbase.table.name
+- hbase table has been created as hbase.table.name

+Creating a topic can be done using the scripts/creattopic Generating data to the topic can be done using the scripts/producetotopic.